-Carbon fiber is a strong, stiff, lightweight enabling material for improved performance in many applications; however, its use in cost-sensitive, high-volume industrial applications such as automobiles, wind energy, oil and gas, and infrastructure is limited because of relatively high cost.
-Current methods for manufacturing carbon fiber and carbon-fiber reinforced composite structures tend to be slow and energy intensive.
-New innovative manufacturing processes for low-cost precursor development and conversion technologies hold the key for reducing carbon fiber cost for energy applications.
+Carbon fiber is a strong, stiff, lightweight enabling material for improved performance in many applications.
+However, use of carbon fiber composites in cost-sensitive, high-volume industrial applications such as automobiles, wind energy, oil and gas, and infrastructure is limited because of today’s relatively high price.
+Current methods for manufacturing carbon fiber and carbon-fiber-reinforced composite structures tend to be slow and energy intensive.
+New, innovative manufacturing processes for low-cost precursor development and conversion technologies hold the key to reducing carbon fiber cost for energy applications.
 Similarly, innovative performance-focused materials and processes can potentially drive significant performance improvements for national security applications.

-The Oak Ridge Carbon Fiber Composites Consortium is a public–private partnership enabling a national network for innovations in manufacturing.
-The consortium’s mission is to foster industry-government collaborations to accelerate the development and deployment of lower-cost carbon fiber materials and processes and create a new generation of strong, lightweight composite materials that will improve America’s competitiveness.
-Learn more at www.cfcomposites.org.
+The Carbon Fiber Technology Facility (CFTF) serves as a national test-bed for government and commercial partners to scale-up emerging carbon fiber technology.
+As part of ORNL’s DOE-funded Manufacturing Demonstration Facility, the CFTF serves as a hub for public–private partnerships in the emerging national network for innovations in manufacturing.
+One such partnership consisting of more than fifty companies, the Oak Ridge Carbon Fiber Composites Consortium has formed in Oak Ridge, Tennessee.
+The mission of the Consortium is to forge industry–government collaborations to accelerate the development and deployment of lower-cost carbon fiber materials and processes and create a new generation of strong, lightweight composite materials that will improve America’s competitiveness.

 Carbon composite technology showcased at dedication of DOE's Carbon Fiber Technology Facility